Jee-El/maze-solver/README.md

   - It follows the following format :

     - Walls/Obstacles are represented with a `#`

     - The start and end points are marked, respectively, with `A` and `B`

     - Everything else is represented with an empty space.

 - It has these algorithms implemented and available for use :

   - Depth-First-Search

   - Breadth-First-Search

   - Greedy Best-First-Search

+- It counts how many states were explored and displays it in your terminal.

 # Requirements to run this project :